-For the guidelines on writing the Master of Arts in Missiology Project refer to Theological Seminary Research Handbook.
-Upon the completion, the project is assessed by the advisor and the second reader and the final grade is calculated according to the following percentage scale: advisor - 60%, co-advisor - 40%.
+For the guidelines on writing the Master of Arts in Missiology Project/Thesis refer to Theological Seminary Research Handbook.
+Upon the completion, the project is assessed by the advisor and the second reader and the final grade is calculated according to the following percentage scale: advisor - 60%, coadvisor - 40%.
+Upon the completion, the thesis is defended and assessed according to the following percentage scale: advisor - 40%, co-advisor - 30%, oral defense - 30%.